Charleston Premises Liability Attorneys

 The lowest level of care is owed to trespassers.
 This is because the individual is unlawfully on the property, and the owner had no reason to believe they were there or that notification needed to be given for a hazardous condition.
 Thus, if a trespasser is injured on the property, it is unlikely they'll be entitled to compensation for damages they sustained on another’s property.

-At Thurmond Kirchner & Timbes, P.A., our premises liability attorneys represent victims in Charleston, Summerville, and the surrounding areas.
+At Thurmond Kirchner & Timbes, P.A., our premises liability attorneys represent victims in Charleston, Summerville, and throughout South Carolina.
 If you were harmed on someone else's property, speak with us about your case.
 We will evaluate the situation and discuss your legal options.

 Where Do Premises Liability Accidents Occur?